 13 Beit Shearim

 This fascinating archaeological site, recently declared a UNESCO World Heritage Site, is particularly notable for the impressive catacombs excavated by B. Mazar in 1936, and later, by N. Avigad.
-Although the site has been dated back as far as the Iron Age, most of the ruins that can be seen today date from the 2nd century AD when the site was an important rabbinical city.
+Although the site has been dated back as far as the Iron Age, most of the ruins that can be seen today date from the 2nd century AD, when the town enjoyed a heyday as an important rabbinical city.
 Archaeology buffs will find the ancient remnants of Jewish life here engrossing.

-The National Maritime Museum has a collection of model ships, maps, and charts that illustrate the history of seafaring in the Mediterranean region.
+The National Maritime Museum holds a collection of model ships, maps, and charts that illustrate the history of seafaring in the Mediterranean region.
 Anyone with an interest in maritime history and in the leading role the Mediterranean played in shaping the centuries of human history in this region will enjoy a visit.
-Just down the road is the Clandestine Immigration and Naval Museum which documents the Zionist movement's efforts to get Jewish refugees into Palestine during the British Mandate period.
+Just down the road is the Clandestine Immigration and Naval Museum, which documents the Zionist movement's efforts to get Jewish refugees into Palestine during the British Mandate period.

 Location: Allenby Road, Central Haifa

-Haifa's University complex has a clutch of museums and sightseeing attractions that are worthy of a visit.
-The Eshkol Tower here has an observation deck for excellent views across the city, and the tower's ground floor is home to the Reuben and Edith Hecht Museum, with exhibits that trace Jewish history in the Holy Land pre-Diaspora.
+Haifa's large university complex has a clutch of museums and attractions that make for some interesting sightseeing.
+Of particular note, the Eshkol Tower here has an observation deck for panoramic views across the city, and the tower's ground floor is home to the small Reuben and Edith Hecht Museum, with exhibits that trace Jewish history in the Holy Land pre-Diaspora.
 If you're interested in ancient history it's worth a stop.

 Although it was destroyed in the 7th century, Haifa was famed in the 11th century for its shipbuilding and its Talmudic college.
 In 1099, it withstood a six-month-long siege by the Crusaders, but was finally destroyed.
 In 1187, Saladin captured it from the Crusaders, but in 1191 it was recovered by Richard Coeur de Lion.
 The Crusaders were finally expelled from the town by Sultan Baibars.
 The monasteries of the Carmelite order, which was founded in Haifa in 1150 by a monk named Berthold, were destroyed after the fall of Acre in 1291, when the monks returned to Europe.

-In 1936, following further outbreaks of violence, the Jewish population left the eastern part of the lower town and concentrated in the Hadar HaKarmel district.
-Haifa was thus for all practical purposes divided into two.
+In 1936, following further outbreaks of violence, the Jewish population left the eastern part of the lower town and concentrated in the Hadar HaCarmel district.
+Haifa was thus, for all practical purposes, divided into two.
 During the Second World War, the German members of the Society of the Temple were evacuated.
 After the war, there was continuing conflict between the Jewish underground organization Haganah, the British naval base, and the Arabs - a conflict from which Haganah emerged victorious.